IncinX/foundryvtt-special-dice-roller/README.md

 OVA images are used with permission from [Clay Gardner](https://blog.claygardner.com/)

+Farhome images are used with permission from [scrabbletank](https://github.com/scrabbletank)

 # Installation

 Go to your setup page and click on the **Add-on Modules** Tab.